1.0 Organization, Purposes, and General Powers

 Excluding partial terms filled by reason of a vacancy in office, no person shall hold the office of President, Vice President, Secretary, or Treasurer for more than one consecutive term.
-No officer except the Editor and the Young Professional member shall be a member of the same Section as another officer or Advisory Board Representatives to the Executive Committee (c.f.
+No officer except the Editor, Young Professional, and Past Young Professional shall be a member of the same Section as another officer or Advisory Board Representatives to the Executive Committee (c.f.
 Section 4.4.6).
+A Young Professional member shall not be eligible to serve until they have been a member of the Institute for one year.

 5.2.1.
 Nominating Committee

 The President shall appoint the members of the Nominating Committee, which shall be chaired by the immediate past President (see Article 5.3.4).
 The Nominating Committee, prior to the first meeting of the Executive Committee after January 1 of each year, shall submit to the Executive Committee names of candidates who are qualified for each officer position and the Young Professional position to be filled in the ensuing year.
 The Nominating Committee shall determine which of the primary candidates are willing to serve.
 In the event that one or more is not, the alternates shall be interviewed in their designated order until the slate is filled.
 The slate shall then be reported to the Executive Committee.

 5.2.2.
 Additional Nominations